MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_PowerShell_Config.md

 This setting controls how transcription works in PowerShell.
 This setting contains three subkeys:

-- `EnableTranscripting` - When this setting is enable, PowerShell creates transcription log files in the configured location.
+- `EnableTranscripting` - When this setting is enabled, PowerShell creates transcription log files in the configured location.
 - `EnableInvocationHeader` - By default, PowerShell includes a header at the top of the transcription log file.
 You can disable the header using this